palmy-finance/palmy-protocol/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-# Oasyslend Protocol
+# Palmy Protocol

-This repository contains the smart contracts source code and markets configuration for Oasyslend Protocol.
+This repository contains the smart contracts source code and markets configuration for Palmy Protocol.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.

-## What is Oasyslend?
+## What is Palmy?

-Oasyslend is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
+Palmy is a decentralized non-custodial liquidity markets protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation

-The documentation of Oasyslend is in the following [Oasyslend documentation](https://docs.oasyslend.finance/) link.
+The documentation of Palmy is in the following [Palmy documentation](https://docs.palmy.finance/) link.
 At the documentation you can learn more about the protocol, see the contract interfaces, integration guides and audits.

-For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.oasyslend.finance/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.
+For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.palmy.finance/deployed-contracts/deployed-contracts) page at the documentation to stay up to date.

 ## Audits